vmware-tanzu/velero-plugin-for-gcp/examples/backup_at_b_restore_at_a.md

 Assume the following...

 - Project A [project-a]: GCP project we want to restore TO
-- Project B [project-b]: GCP Project we want to restore FROM
+- Project B [project-b]: GCP Project we want to backup FROM

 The steps below assume that you have not setup Velero yet.
 So make sure to skip any steps you've already completed.